Royal School of Needlework

 1987: The RSN moved to Hampton Court Palace thanks to the support of our then Patron, Her Majesty The Queen Mother.
 Her Majesty was an active supporter of the RSN from 1923, when she first became President, until her death in 2002.
 When we needed to leave Kensington, the Patron made phone calls which saw the RSN move here.

-Since January 2017, HRH The Duchess of Cornwall is our Patron who visited us last .
+Since January 2017, HRH The Duchess of Cornwall has been our Patron and she visited us in November of that year.

 This year we celebrate 31 years at Hampton Court Palace!